n0m4official/n0m4official/README.md

 ---

 > “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+When you have to explain it, it’s bad.” - Cory House
-> “Precision isn’t just about rendering — it’s about realism.” — Mat (n0m4official)
+> “Precision isn’t just about rendering, it’s about realism.” - Mat (n0m4official)